-Strategy 3: Increase resident and visitor use of parks and recreation amenities.
+Increase resident and visitor use of parks and recreational amenities.

-- Encourage volunteerism among kids to develop organizational and leadership skills. - Emphasize kid's involvement in extracurriculars to reduce negative and illegal behaviors
+- Encourage volunteerism among kids to develop organizational and leadership skills. - Emphasize kid's involvement in extracurriculars to reduce negative and illegal behaviors.

 - Create a marketing plan to increase awareness of parks and recreation programs. - Streamline registration, reservation, and payment process for Parks and Recreation.